The 11 Very Best Shropshire Towns to Visit

 5 | Whitchurch

 Nestled in the picturesque countryside of northern Shropshire sits Whitchurch.
-It’s Shropshire’s most northern market town (which runs every Friday!), and definitely worth a visit.
-Although Whitchurch isn’t very big, it’s a delightful place bursting with character, charm and friendly locals.
-There’s an abundance of independent cafes and retailers, adding to the town’s appeal.
+It’s Shropshire’s most northern market town (which runs every Friday!), and is definitely worth a visit.
+Although Whitchurch isn’t huge, it’s a delightful place bursting with character, charm and friendly locals.
+There are numerous independent cafes and retailers, enhancing the town’s appeal.
 There are also a few other bits to do besides indulging in retail therapy and dosing up on caffeine, including a visit to the lovely St. Alkmund’s Church or taking a stroll around the picturesque Georgian Jubilee Park or along the Shropshire Union Canal, which is a 10-15 minute walk out of the town centre.

 Shropshire Towns to Visit 026

-Whitchurch’s roots stretch all the way back to the Roman times, and although you will find little remaining from the Roman period, you will find loads of interesting architecture from later periods, with wonky windows and walls dotted about the town.
-Whitchurch also has a couple of festivals worth visiting, like the Whitchurch Food and Drink Festival or the Blackberry Fair (they happen in May and October, respectively).
-And interestingly, the famous Lands End to John O’Groats cycle routes passes through Whitchurch.
+Whitchurch’s roots date back to Roman times.
+Although you will find little remaining from the Roman period, you will find loads of interesting architecture from later periods, with wonky windows and walls dotted about the town.
+Whitchurch also has a couple of festivals worth visiting, such as the Whitchurch Food and Drink Festival and the Blackberry Fair (they take place in May and October, respectively).
+Interestingly, the famous Lands End to John O’Groats cycle routes pass through Whitchurch.

 Shropshire Towns to Visit 025